aminbiography/Google-IT-Automation-with-Python-Professional-Certificate/Course - 1 - Crash Course on Python/Module - 2 README.md

-# Python Key Concepts for Automation 02           &rightarrow
+# Python Key Concepts for Automation 02

 ---